Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 ![](sheet1_m5.png)

-This pink measure exhibits two rather obvious problems:
+This pink measure exhibits a rather obvious problem:
-- A false 16th rest on the upper left corner.
+- A false 16th rest on the upper left corner (chord #3391).
   Hint: the measure background goes much too high with respect to the staff line, indicating some abnormal chord located there.
   We can simply delete it.

-- A half note not recognized at beginning of lower staff.
-  We have to manually create it, first the stem, and then the note head:
-  1. For the stem we can select with the left mouse a suitable underlying glyph.
-    Then in shape palette, select the Physicals family, and make a double-click on the stem button.
-    [Note we could also drag n' drop the stem shape from the palette to proper target location, but we had a helpful glyph there...]
-  2. For the note head, we generally can't rely on glyphs underneath, so we directly
-     drag the half head shape from the palette, pass over the target staff and finally drop the head shape next to our stem.

-UPDATE: Recently, Audiveris added direct support for half-notes and quarter-notes.
-These are **compound notes**, made of a head and a stem (either up or down).
-So, instead of composing the note by inserting stem and head separately, for the case at hand you can now directly drag n' drop the HALF_NOTE_UP shape.
-{: .nota-bg }

-These modifications automatically trigger a rhythm update for the measure at hand.
+This modification automatically triggers a rhythm update for the measure at hand:
-Note the measure voices have been re-arranged:

 ![](sheet1_m5_ok.png)